davidgiven/cpm65/README.md

 This is a native port of Digital Research's seminal 1977 operating system CP/M to the 6502.
 So far it runs on:

-  - BBC Micro (and Master, and Tube, and Electron)
+  - The BBC Micro family, including Master, Tube, and Electron; TPA ranges from 14kB on the Electron to 57kB on the Tube.

-  - Commodore 64
+  - Commodore 64; TPA is 46kB.

+  - Commodore PET 4032; TPA is 26kB --- the assembler will run, just.

-  - Commander X16
+  - Commander X16; TPA is 46kB.

-  - Apple IIe
+  - Apple IIe; TPA is 46kB.

 Unlike the original, it supports relocatable binaries, so allowing unmodified binaries to run on any system: this is necessary as 6502 systems tend to be much less standardised than 8080 and Z80 systems.
-On the BBC Micro in mode 7 you get a 21kB TPA, on the Master you get about 25kB, and on the C64 and Apple IIe you get 46kB.
-A BBC Tube system will give you just under 57kB, which is nice.
+(The systems above all load programs at different base addresses.)

 Currently you can cross-assemble programs from a PC, as well as a working C toolchain with llvm-mos.
 For native development, there's a basic assembler but currently no (functioning) editor.
+You need about 20kB to run the assembler at all, and of course more memory the bigger the program.

 No, it won't let you run 8080 programs on the 6502!